lunarphp/lunar/docs/core/upgrading.md

 ### High Impact

+#### Spatie Media Library
+This package has been upgrade to version 11, which introduces some breaking changes.
+See here for more information https://github.com/spatie/laravel-medialibrary/blob/main/UPGRADING.md

 #### Media Conversions
 The `lunar.media.conversions` configuration has been removed, in favour of registering custom media definitionss instead.
 Media definition classes allow you to register media collections, conversions and much more.
 See [Media Collections](/core/reference/media.html#media-collections)